 - Morning work is assigned and on the desks at 8:30 each day of the week.
 Each short assignment focuses on one of these areas: Math, Reading, or Writing.
 Students are required to finish the morning work by 9:00 am each day.
 If a student is not finished, the assignment becomes part of recess or homework.

 - If your child is struggling with a topic in math or reading, please write me a note in the planner.
 I will make an effort to reteach the material to your child, present it differently, and give extra practice in school.

 - Your child will need a supply of pencils (not mechanical), erasers, a highlighter, and a sturdy backpack.
 We supply paper and one pencil a month.

 - Reading between home and school is an important part of any reading program.
 Children are improving their skills as readers, so it is imperative that they read, and read a lot!!
 Consistent daily reading will improve fluency, vocabulary, comprehension, and writing.
 My main goal is for your children to become fluent readers.
 My other goal for your children is to teach them to read for both information and pleasure, and develop a love of reading.
-Therefore, I ask the children to read 30 minutes a night every night.
-They can reread chapters from Science, Social Studies, the daily newspaper, a magazine, or just read a fiction or nonfiction book they have at home.
-By reading 30 minutes a night, they are practicing what they learn in Reading class, and will ultimately be a better reader.
+Our school has instituted a program called 100 Book Challenge.
+Students are required to read 2 steps a day in school (30 minutes) and 2 steps a day at night (30 minutes) and log the times read.
+Parents must initial the logs sent home daily for the time to be logged into my online website and earn hours, that earn medals.